 Conclusion

-The essentials for safe cycling
+The essentials for safe pedaling

 We've talked about a lot of things, but in the end, bicycle safety is based on a few simple principles:

-1. Equip yourself well : a helmet, lights and reflective elements are not optional, they are essential to protect yourself and be visible.
+1. Equip yourself well: A helmet, lights and reflective elements are not optional, they are essential to protect yourself and be visible.

 ×